 i.
-The University Administration may set aside certain institutional funds and provide to the Foundation to be maintained as endowments and will specify the use of the assets and spendable income, and set other terms and conditions relating to the fund.
+The University Administration may, with permission of the State Board of Education, set aside certain institutional funds and provide to the Foundation to be maintained as endowments and will specify the use of the assets and spendable income, and set other terms and conditions relating to the fund.
 The University Administration may change the terms and conditions of the endowment or terminate the endowment.